prp-e/generative_ui_prompts/README.md

 - [x] Generate _code generator_ prompt.
 - [x] Define a new approach.
 - [x] Generate _new approach_ prompt.
+- [ ] Generate a super-prompt for poe.com
 - [ ] Generate _component generator_ prompt.
 - [ ] Make the basic dataset.